NOBUS: History

-Former NSA Director Michael Hayden has since acknowledged the concept of NOBUS:You look at a vulnerability through a different lens if even with the vulnerability it requires substantial computational power or substantial other attributes and you have to make the judgment who else can do this?
+Michael Hayden, a former NSA Director, has since acknowledged the concept of NOBUS:You look at a vulnerability through a different lens if even with the vulnerability it requires substantial computational power or substantial other attributes and you have to make the judgment who else can do this?
 If there's a vulnerability here that weakens encryption but you still need four acres of Cray computers in the basement in order to work it you kind of think "NOBUS" and that's a vulnerability we are not ethically or legally compelled to try to patch – it's one that ethically and legally we could try to exploit in order to keep Americans safe from others.

 The commoditization of the Zero-Day exploit market changed the landscape of SIGINT in the 2000s.
 A Zero-Day (or 0-day) exploit is a software vulnerability that the software developer is not aware of and therefore has no immediate fix.
 In other words, when the exploit is used to steal information or corrupt a system, the developers have zero-days to fix it.
 Zero-day exploits were being developed and sold by a few individuals in the 1990s, but in the early 2000s companies dedicated to buying exploits of hackers around the world began popping up.
 This grey-market for zero-day exploits allowed anyone in the world with enough funds to buy exploits to commonly used systems.

 In 2013, American whistleblower Edward Snowden leaked NSA documents that revealed that the NSA was spending considerable money in the zero-day market to accumulate exploits, likely the biggest buyer in the field.
 The ability to spend top dollar for exploits is considered a NOBUS capability since many other entities often cannot spend that much on an exploit.
 By 2012, a single iOS bug could earn as much as $250,000 on the grey market.
 In 2021, it is known that the NSA spends 10 times as much on offensive SIGINT than defensive, with 100 employees working on offense for every 1 employee on defense.

 The Snowden leaks also revealed an NSA program in cooperation with its British counterpart Government Communications Headquarters (GCHQ) known as Muscular.
 This program involved tapping into the underwater internet cables of companies including Google and Yahoo.
 This collection of information as it travels unencrypted between internal company servers is known as "upstream" collection and the corporations affected were completely unaware of it.
 Muscular took place on British territory, exemplifying a NOBUS capability given that the NSA and GCHQ were allies and working together on the program.